 There are many holistic methods, such as yoga therapy, acupuncture and meditation, that help with chronic pain.
 There are evidence-based therapies, like cognitive-behavioral therapy (CBT), that can help you manage your mental health while overcoming your substance abuse as well.

 Get the Help You Deserve

-Kemah Palms Recovery is an addiction treatment center that also specializes in chronic pain management.
+Kemah Palms Recovery® is an addiction treatment center that also specializes in chronic pain management.
 Our team provides holistic therapy methods that can help you overcome your pain and any mental health struggles you may have.
-You’ll also be able to come off the drugs safely through our medical detox program, so give us a call today at [Direct].
+You’ll also be able to come off the drugs safely through our medical detox program, so give us a call today today.